rubenvanw/JLMPs-Vanilla-Kingdoms-Unit-Submod/README.md

 # JLMPs-Vanilla-Kingdoms-Unit-Submod
 A submod for Total War: MEDIEVAL II - JLMPs Vanilla Kingdoms 2023.
 Adds a bunch of new units to the game.
+In the new version I took more libery in removing units and to free up slots for new units.
 Link to original mod: https://www.moddb.com/mods/jlmps-vanilla-kingdoms-2022 Link to this mod: https://www.moddb.com/mods/unit-submod-jlmps-vanilla-kingdoms